On the Meaning of Urban Scaling: Results

 An even more puzzling feature is that the sign of the deviation from linearity changes between the two datasets (Fig.~\ref{fig:areapop}).
 For the long historical period (1800--2000), the transversal exponent is larger than one ($\beta_T \simeq 1.12 \pm 0.06>1$), corresponding to an apparent superlinear behavior and suggesting that larger cities occupy disproportionately more area, i.e. that density decreases with population.
 In contrast, for the more recent period (1985--2015), the transversal analysis yields $\beta_T \simeq 0.5 - 0.7 <1$, which would lead to the opposite interpretation that density increases with population.
 The temporal evolution and associated error bars are shown in Fig.~\ref{fig:areapop}a), while a snapshot of the transversal scaling is displayed in Fig.~\ref{fig:areapop}b).
 In this case, we observe a decrease of the transversal exponent over time.

 These opposite conclusions arise even though the longitudinal dynamics of individual cities remain essentially linear in both cases.
 The difference therefore originates from the correlations that enter the expression of the transversal exponent.
 As shown in the theoretical derivation (Eq.~\eqref{eq:betaT_cov_identity}), the transversal elasticity can be written as the average of the local longitudinal elasticities plus correction terms involving correlations between the prefactor $a_i$, the population $P_i$, and their temporal evolution.
-In particular, covariance terms such as $\mathrm{Cov}(\alpha, x)$ can shift the effective exponent away from unity even when each city individually follows a linear relation.
-Figure.~\ref{fig:decompostion_avp} illustrates the decomposition of the transversal exponent~$\beta_T$ in various contributions given by Eq.~\ref{eq:betaT_cov_identity}.
-The deviation between the local longitudinal exponent (blue curve) and the transversal exponent (orange curve) arises from the incomplete compensation of two contributions with opposite signs (red and green curves).
-The inset highlights the excellent agreement between the measured exponent and the prediction obtained by summing these contributions.
+In particular, covariance terms such as $\mathrm{Cov}(\alpha, x)$ can shift the effective exponent away from unity even when each city individually follows a linear relation (we show in the SM the Fig.~S4 that illustrates the decomposition of the transversal exponent~$\beta_T$ in various contributions given by Eq.~\ref{eq:betaT_cov_identity}).

 The transversal exponent thus reflects an aggregate statistical effect over the ensemble of cities rather than a genuine dynamical law governing the growth of individual cities, and its interpretation requires taking into account the heterogeneity of city trajectories and the correlations present in the dataset.